-UBTI TAX – Why Self-Directed IRA Investors Should Know It
+UBTI TAX – What Self-Directed IRA Investors Should Know

 When using your IRA or 401(k) plan to make investments, investment are often exempt from federal income tax.
 Your IRA is exempt from tax according to Internal Revenue Code (IRC) Sections 408 and 512.
 They exempt most passive forms of investment income generated by an IRA from taxation, such as interest.
 Some examples of exempt type of passive income include:

 - Dividends, annuities

 - Gains/losses from the sale of a capital asset, such as real estate